Who should apply?

 To apply to the IMPRS-MMFD, please prepare the following essential documents:

-- Transcripts & Degree Certificate.
+- Transcripts & Degree Certificate: Complete academic records and copies of degrees awarded.
+Documents issued in languages other than German or English must be accompanied by a German or English translation.
+The Grade Point Average (GPA) must be indicated on the transcript.
 Applications are welcome even if the required degree (B.Sc.) has not been awarded by the time of application, as long as the degree will be conferred before courses start in October.

 - Curriculum Vitae